JetBrains/teamcity-documentation/topics/nuget.md

 ## Authentication in private NuGet Feeds

 You can use authentication in [build-in NuGet feeds](using-teamcity-as-nuget-feed.md) or the feeds specified in the [NuGet feed credentials](nuget-feed-credentials.md) build feature.
 The credentials provider will automatically authenticate requests to these feeds.
+{product="tc"}

+You can use authentication in the feeds specified in the [NuGet feed credentials](nuget-feed-credentials.md) build feature.
+The credentials provider will automatically authenticate requests to these feeds.
+{product="tcc"}

 API support:
 * __NuGet Installer / NuGet Publish runners__